Soneso/as-soroban-sdk/README.md

 ### User Defined Types

-Currently the SDK support only simple enums from scratch.
+Currently the SDK supports only simple enums from scratch.

 For example: